Knowledge Translation component of AgriSafety Program Projects

 Getting information from applied research and development projects into the hands of farmers is crucial for effective integration of research to practice.
 Equally challenging is doing so on a national scale, either through knowledge transmission or actual delivery of end products and innovations to farmers.
 It is vital to have a plan for dissemination and transmission of research innovation and knowledge so as to encourage as much wide spread adoption of new products, innovations and ideas as possible.

-The Canadian Centre for Health and Safety in Agriculture (CCHSA) is using its expertise in agricultural health and safety KT to develop and disseminate KT materials, information and resources to stakeholders across Canada regarding two funded activities under the Canadian AgriSafety Applied Research Program: Activity 2 titled “Machinery Injury: Low Cost ROPS Intervention Pilot Project” and Activity 3 titled “Animal Housing Environments”.
+The Canadian Centre for Rural and Agricultural Health (CCRAH) is using its expertise in agricultural health and safety KT to develop and disseminate KT materials, information and resources to stakeholders across Canada regarding two funded activities under the Canadian AgriSafety Applied Research Program: Activity 2 titled “Machinery Injury: Low Cost ROPS Intervention Pilot Project” and Activity 3 titled “Animal Housing Environments”.

 Year one was a successful learning year where the team was familiarized with the content of the two activities through the meetings and the literature reviews.
 There was a successful meeting at the October, 2014 International Symposium and subsequent less formal meetings held to get all parties on the same KT page.